Accessible Course Materials

 Developing Accessible Digital Materials

-Instructions on how to create accessible materials such as documents, PDFs, presentations, software and websites, spreadsheets and other media can be found on Global Online Learning and Development’s Accessibility Assistance Page
+The Center for Teaching, Learning, and Technology Resource Guide provides instructions on how to create accessible materials such as documents, PDFs, presentations, software and websites, spreadsheets, and other media.

 Developing Accessible Online Courses

 The information provided here is to help course developers and instructors identify common accessibility problems with their course materials and provide techniques that will make the content more accessible for all learners.
-UWF uses Canvas as our Learning Management System (LMS) for the university.
-Canvas was chosen in part because of its superior accessibility features.
-For more information visit the Canvas Accessibility document.
+UWF uses Canvas as the university's Learning Management System (LMS).
+Visit the Canvas Accessibility document for more information about the accessibility features built into Canvas.

-- A variety of online and face-to-face faculty professional development opportunities to meet needs at every level.
-Professional Development.
+- Attend one of our various online or face-to-face faculty professional development opportunities to meet needs at every level.